1946 Oklahoma gubernatorial election

 The 1946 Oklahoma gubernatorial election was held on November 5, 1946, and was a race for Governor of Oklahoma.
 Democrat Roy J. Turner defeated Republican Olney F. Flynn and three Independents, Mickey Harrell, R. M. Funk, and Bruno Miller.
 Dixie Gilmer unsuccessfully sought the Democratic nomination.
+Harrell was the first woman to run for Governor of Oklahoma.

+Primary election

+Oklahoma reinstated primary runoffs for this election.

+Democratic party

+Businessman Roy J. Turner defeated Tulsa County district attorney Dixie Gilmer in a runoff.